OREAD Top Page Photos 2011

 Shumeigiku(Anemone hupehensis var. japonica) is blooming in our yard now to tell

 the advent of autumn.
-It is called 秋明菊 in Japanese but it does not belong
+It is called 秋明菊 in Japanese but it does not belong to the

 chrysanthemum family but to the anemone.
 Photo by miura, September 8, 2011.